What are the Pros and Cons of Registered Agent Service?

 PROTECT YOUR PRIVACY

-Another advantage of a registered agent service is that it protects your privacy.
+Another key advantage of a registered agent service is that it protects your privacy.
 When you submit your company documents to your state authority you must provide the name and contact details of your registered agent.

 If you appoint yourself or another individual as registered agent their name and contact details will become a matter of public record.
 This can raise uncomfortable privacy concerns.
 By hiring a registered agent service – all you have to do is provide their name and address.